 Of the partnership with VW, he said Navistar is “exceedingly pleased.”

-"We’re getting the results that we wanted.
+“We’re getting the results that we wanted.
 We haven’t even begun to launch the integrated products yet, which are coming in the early part of the next decade.
-So, we’re excited about it,” he concluded.
+So, we’re excited about it,” he added.